ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 ### Building a container from scratch

-Sometimes you need to build custom Linux container from a definition file, e.g. a `Dockerfile` or a `*.def` file.
+Sometimes you need to build custom Linux container from a `*.def` definition file.
 In the past, when Singularity was used, this required administrative ("sudo") privileges.
-However, with the introduction of Apptainer, any user can now build container images also from scratch from one of the
-{{ site.cluster.name }} development nodes.
+However, with the introduction of Apptainer, any user can now build container images also from scratch from one of the {{ site.cluster.name }} development nodes.

 For example, consider the following `isoseq3.def` file, which builds upon a Docker Miniconda3 image (available at